The truth behind scoring “cheap” international flights for ordinary families

 Top Tip: Work out what the base route would cost anyway to make sure you really are getting something special when offers come out!

-2. Get social!
+2. Save Money on Flights: Get social!
 Let airlines know you’re interested

 Being a member of the airline helps too, even if you haven’t taken a flight yet you can sign up to most loyalty programs completely free and be the first to hear about deals.